Have Questions? 855-984-2036

 The type of hearing aid you wear can have a big impact on battery life.

 In general, smaller hearing aids require smaller batteries, which may not last as long as larger batteries.
+What are the best types of hearing aids for seniors?

 Additionally, advanced hearing aids with more features, such as Bluetooth connectivity and noise cancellation, may use more battery power.